Jim Boyce (football administrator)

-James Richard Wesley Boyce OBE (born 21 March 1944) is a former Vice-President of FIFA.
+James Richard Wesley Boyce OBE (born 21 March 1944) is a former senior Vice-President of FIFA.
 He was the president of Northern Ireland's football organising body, the IFA, from 1995 to 2007.

+Boyce is a lifelong supporter of Cliftonville F.C.; as a young lad of seven, he acted as a ballboy.
+He was club vice chairman from 1977 to 1988 and then chairman until 1998.
+He is currently Cliftonville's patron.